Shashwat2023/Serenity-AI-Powered-Health-Triage-Mental-Wellness-Companion/README.md

 (This file appears to be a PostScript document and is likely irrelevant to the application's core logic.
 It can be ignored or deleted.)
+Only use VS code to run the Program